AryanBL/PongGameUnity/README.md

-Here you can download the installer for the game.
+Here, you can download the installer for the game.